 Active stress management starts by taking a close look at all of the things that cause stress in our lives.
 While this may sound straightforward, sometimes the outcome is surprising.
-By taking a close look at our habits, we realize we have more control over aspects of our stress than we originally thought.
-For example, you may know that you find traffic stressful, but you may not have acknowledged how chronically leaving the house five to 10 minutes late is contributing to that stress.
+By taking a closer look at our habits, we may identify situations and conditions in which we can exert more control, thus managing stress more effectively.
+For example, you may be aware that traffic is stressful, but you may not have connected the dots on how chronically leaving the house five to 10 minutes late is contributing to greater stress.

 5. Focus on what you can do

-When we’re stressed, we often get caught up in things outside of our control.
+When we’re stressed, we often get caught up in things that are beyond our control.
 Instead of focusing on circumstances that you can’t change or influence, direct your energy toward what is within your power to change.
-Start by thinking about how you can manage your time differently, set short term goals that move you toward what you want and take steps toward improving your self-care to cope in the meantime.
+Start by thinking about how you can manage your time differently, set short-term goals that move you toward what you want and take steps toward improving your self-care routine.

 6. Kick back and relax

 By participating in relaxation activities, we turn down the sympathetic (stress) response by stimulating parasympathetic (relaxation) response.
 Find activities that are deeply relaxing to you and incorporate them into your routine.
 Meditation, journaling, listening to music, visualization and stretching are a few examples of relaxation activities.

 8. Have face time with a friend

-Face-to-face interaction counteracts the sympathetic response, turning down our stress naturally.
-Connecting with a friend and voicing your problems can be deeply calming and strengthen the bond between you.
+Face-to-face interaction counteracts the sympathetic response, reducing our stress naturally.
+Connecting with a friend and sharing any challenges you may be facing can be deeply calming and it may strengthen the bond between you.
 Building and maintaining a network of friends can also improve your resilience when life’s stressors build up.

 9. Take a deep breath

-When you take steps to manage your stress, you are taking steps to improve your health and quality of life.
-You can improve immune function, improve focus and boost your energy.
-Remember, just a small investment in creating your calm can result in big returns for your health and happiness.
+When you take steps to manage your stress, you are also taking steps to improve your health and quality of life.
+Additionally, you can improve immune function, focus and boost your energy.
+Remember, just a small investment in creating serenity can result in big returns for your health and happiness.